SecretNest/ShortUrl-netfx/README.md

 ## Install

 1 Edit DefaultSite setting in web.config:
-	When this site is access by an unknown host, the browser will be redirected to this site.
+	When this site is accessed with an unknown host name, the browser will be redirected to this site.

 2 Create Setting.*.txt in the root folder.